 When placed, an aqueous accumulator faces the player.
-It can face any of the four cardinal directions, and can be rotated using a crescent hammer or similar.
+It can face any of the four cardinal directions, and can be rotated using a wrench.

 When placed between at least two water source blocks, an aqueous accumulator will start producing water.
 The rate at which water is produced depends on the amount of adjacent water sources.